dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

  * @param {function} success Callback for success
  * @param {function} error Callback for error
  * @param {Object} args Named arguments
  * @param {String} args.name?
-The optional scanner name to create the BarcodeReader object for
+The optional scanner name to create the BarcodeReader object for.
- *
- * @return {String} String with success or error message.
+ *                            The internal scanner is used as default.
  */

 // without name argument